 Organize a Space

 Everyone has a little bit of chaos somewhere.
-It might be a room, a closet, drawer, desktop… Take some initiative and time and organize a loved one’s bit of chaos.
+It might be a room, a closet, drawer, desktop… Take some initiative and time and organize a loved one’s bit of chaos... with their permission, of course.
 They’ll be thrilled!

 Get designing and make a photo book of moments with your loved one.
 You could make it all about one amazing vacation that you had, or a picture from every year you’ve known each other.
 Services like Shutterfly or Snapfish make it really easy to do this online.

 Places are special to us.
-If there's a place that is meaningful to you and your person, remind them with a unique map like this one.
+If there's a place that is meaningful to you and your person, remind them with a unique map like this one or by printing and framing a photo from a visit you took together.

 Plan Your Next Trip Together

-Just because we aren't able to travel right now, doesn't mean you can't dream of your next trip together!
+Just because we aren't able to travel as much as we would like, doesn't mean you can't dream of your next trip together!
 Put together a travel itinerary to show this person something you're excited to do in the future together.
 The planning and looking forward can be as much fun as the trip itself.

 Get dressed up, set the table, light some candles, and have a nice meal.
 You don’t have to cook a whole meal from scratch.
 You can do this with take-out too, just make sure to plate the dishes nicely as they would be in a restaurant.
 And don’t forget to light some candles.